software-assignments-spring2021/spring-2019-music-through-blockchain/README.md

 To Build and Start the App:

 - run ganache in a quick start workspace
-- go to settings in ganache and change the port to 8545.
+- go to settings in ganache, click on server and change the port to 8545.
 - copy the mnemonic phrase as shown on the top part of the ganache window.
 - in the command line, build and start the app by inputting